HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ##### Verify and try
 In order to verify his claim, I tried to build a Python flask server and another Electron express server.
 I watched both servers react by sending them the same JSON formatted string containing a long int, and the result was that Node.js couldn't handle the Big Integer conversion.
 At the same time, I used different WeChat messages again to check their status, and I found that Python could handle MsgID correctly, and the obtained MsgID could be used as WeChat files, while the Node.js server could not.

 The deep reason is that JSON parse function in node.js is never designed to decode any BigInt values, the community has made a separate JSON parse designated for the large integers, which is called json-bigint.
-After I fully switched to this version, the issue got resolved.
+After I fully switched to this new version of parsing algorithm, the issue got resolved.

 ### Limited Senior Develop Resources